 16. Tour the Historic White Home

-While the White Home is a popular wedding venue in Rock Hill, it is actually a historic home that you can visit.
 The White Home offers a $6 self-guided tour with advanced request to learn about the 200+ year history of the house and the White family who lived there.

 The White Home is also the headquarters of Historic Rock Hill, a preservation society dedicated to the history of Rock Hill and the surrounding area.